MeTime Acupressure icon

 Referenced in academic literature; no direct evaluation of the app

 It has been significant accomplishment to have finalized the AcuWand design, had a logo competition for the AcuWand and have achieved approval by the University of Michigan Regents to release the funds to Arbor Medical Innovations to manufacture the AcuWands.
 The first ten AcuWands have been manufactured and we are now doing quality control testing on them to ensure durability as well as accuracy and repeatability of downloaded data.
-We have also hired an engineering student to write a MathLab program to allow a user and investigator friendly interface.
+We have

 ...
 Read More